tomerw56/LecturesStuff/README.md

-# LecturesStuff
+# UnitestLecture
-Holds projects for my verious lectures
+Code for my UT lecture:

+.Unit tests infrastructure in python.
+.Advantages of Pytest
+.TDD - in a nutshell.
+.Mutation testing
+.Behavioral testing
+.Coverage